Spartan0nix/zabbix-tree-cli/README.md

 3. Other completions

-    - Completion for fish haven't been tested.
+    - Completion for fish and powershell are available but haven't been tested.
-    - Binaries for windows can't be compiled.